 Remember: AC size is even more important than AC type.

-At PV, we love two-stage and variable speed systems for the improved efficiency and comfort they offer.
-But if you're ready to replace your AC and aren't sure what the best option is, know this: The choice among AC types pales in comparison to AC size.
+At PV Heating & Air, we love two-stage and variable speed systems for the improved efficiency and comfort they offer.
+But if you’re ready to replace your AC and aren’t sure what the best option is, know this: The choice among AC types of pales in comparison to AC size.